The Multiverse God

 • Multiverse beginning and cause

-• By the same logic that our own universe had a beginning, the generator also had to have had a beginning.
-Therefore, it explains nothing about the cause of our own universe. note It is still just a “turtles all the way down” story.
+• By the same logic that our own universe had a beginning, the generator also had to have had a beginning. note Therefore, it explains nothing about the cause of our own universe.
+It is still just a “turtles all the way down” story.

 • If the multiverse is scientific, it follows laws of science.
 The law of causation indicates that the multiverse was caused.
 Therefore the multiverse does not solve the problem of the cause of our universe. note